phac-nml/beave/README.md

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# TODO / OTHER

+Developers can run `pip install -ve .[dev]` or `pip install -Ceditable.rebuild=true -ve .[dev]`.
+Further examples can be found in the nanobind documentation here: [nanobind packaging](https://nanobind.readthedocs.io/en/latest/packaging.html).
+The `--no-build-isolation` is not included as running `uv pip install` with the `--no-build-isolation` flag tells uv to ignore the `build-system.requires` section from the `pyproject.toml`.

+, if you wish to install development dependencies or run tests please run `pip install -ve .[dev]`